DanielArevalo059/Web-Dev-Portfolio-Project/README.md

 ## Overview

 This is a full-stack web application built with a React frontend, Node/Express backend, and MongoDB database.
-The application provides users with the ability to create, read, update, and delete data in a Disc Golf log page.
+The application provides users with a few simulated experiences to exemplify a dynamic weeb app.
+The user can create, read, update, and delete data in a Disc Golf log page, simulate a purchasing experience through the Order page, and experience dynamic DOM manipulation through the Staff page.

 ## Features